Last updated on February 24th, 2021 at 08:40 am

 Deep Brain Stimulation for Parkinson’s disease

 As caregivers, we understand what PD patients long to hear-there is a cure!
+And so when most people hear that Deep brain stimulation (DBS) could help them, they think that it is the long-awaited cyure.
 While this may be a flicker of hope, it is important to get the facts right to avoid disappointment.

 What is DBS?